LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Be sure to see if you have separate constraints due to a loan program for domestic students or due to federal visa policy for international students.

-We do not encourage students to take more than 3 courses a term, and you should contact the Graduate Program Director if you need to take more than 3 courses in a term for any reason.
+We do not encourage students to take more than 3 courses a term, and you should contact the |gpd| if you need to take more than 3 courses in a term for any reason.
 It is explicitly prohibited to enroll in more than 3 courses to hold a space in a course.
 Many of our courses fill up quickly, so you should only register for courses that you truly plan to complete.
 No one is allowed to take more than 12 credit hours in Fall or Spring.

 This means most students finish the program in 16 months: Three Fall/Spring semesters for 9 of the courses, and the intervening Summer for one course.
 Some students take an extra Summer course, leaving a reduced load for the last semester, when it may be particularly convenient to devote time to a job or job search.